akamjot/singh_akamjot_earbud1/README.md

 # PROJECT NAME

-### Earbuds website
+## Earbuds website

 # Website
+ In this website i implemented
+ 1. A 3d-model of the earbuds that i created in cinema4d
+ 2. X-ray slider
+ 3. ScrollTrigger animation
+ 4. Some other scroll driven animations

 # SOFTWARE USED

 1. Adobe xd - wireframes
 2. Adobe illustrator - logo
-3. Cinema 4d - demo reel
+3. Cinema 4d -  Earbuds design
-4. After affects - demo reel
-5. Visual Studio codes - coding
+4. Visual Studio codes - coding

 # COMPUTER LANGUAGES USED